omarrabdelkader/theworldofnodejs/README.md

   <img src="https://i.ibb.co/Sm4ThP5/Screenshot-2023-03-16-221636.png" alt="EventEmitter">
 </p>

+These two orange figures are threads.
+Each thread can do only one thing once.
+So, how can it handle it?
+Only two ways: sync or async
+If we choose the sync method: one of these two threads will constantly check the keyboard if it has performed an action, which will kill one of these threads.
+If we choose the async method: we could define an event-driven, in which we issue an event that goes to the CPU whenever we press on the keyboard, let one of the threads known that we have performed an action.

+Much of the Node.js core API is built around an idiomatic asynchronous event-driven architecture in which certain kinds of objects (called "emitters") emit named events that cause Function objects ("listeners") to be called.

 In Node.js, the EventEmitter handles events using an asynchronous event-driven architecture.
 Objects emit named events, triggering functions called listeners.

 <p align="center">